jakdept/moxxi/setup.md

 Replace `/etc/nginx/nginx.conf` with the version in the repository.

-Copy, rename, and edit the following files into `/etc/nginx/sites-available`, then symlink then into `/etc/nginx/sites-enabled`:
+Copy, rename, and edit the following files into `/etc/nginx/sites.d`.

 * `moxxi.parentdomain.com.conf`
 * `parentdomain.com.conf`